joanna350/QnA_llama/readme.md

 **Demo**
 ![run.png](img/run2.png)

-- time taken: 1 minute +/- 30 seconds depending on the prompt
+- time taken: 1 minute +/- 30 seconds depending on the prompt for new questions